tusharmanekar/mp-tl-study/README.md

     Select mp-env as the kernel for running the notebooks

-3. Install project dependencies from the requirements file:

-    ```
-    pip install -r requirements.txt
-    ```

-4. Don't forget to change the path to the Github repo in each notebook
+3. Don't forget to change the path to the Github repo in each notebook
     ```
     sys.path.append('<PATH-TO-THE-REPO>/mp-tl-study')
     ```